Partitions of Graphs into Special Bipartite Graphs: Classification of small excluded subgraphs

-From the other side, if we use double stars partitioning $K_n$, this is enough, as we can see in Figure \ref{doub} for even $n$.
-(The exact upper bound for odd $n$ follows from the monotonicity of $\chi'_{\{2K_2, C_4\}}(n)$ again.)
+On the other hand, if we use double stars for partitioning $K_n$, this is enough, as we can see in Figure \ref{doub} for $n=6$ and a similar construction works for any even $n$.
+(The exact upper bound for odd $n$ follows from the monotonicity of $\chi'_{\{2K_2, C_4\}}(n)$.)